ethereum/devp2p/caps/eth.md

 Upon receiving the [NewPooledTransactionHashes] message with new blob transaction hashes, the node begins fetching cells in parallel with transaction fetching.
 The node first makes a probabilistic decision.
-If it decides to fetch full blobs with probability $p$, it requests them using the [GetCells] message, setting more than 50% of the total cell indices to 1 in the cells field.
+If it decides to fetch full blobs with probability $p$, it requests them using the [GetCells] message, setting half of the total cell indices to 1 in the cells field.
 The recommended probability $p$ is 0.15.

 If it decides not to fetch full blobs, it must instead request its custody cells from peers